-- 3. (1) A Relevant Person who has not spent any time in the period of 10 days immediately before his or her arrival in the Bailiwick in a place that is a Red List Country at the relevant time, and who does not have a full vaccination history, will be required to self-isolate on arrival and to take a day of arrival test. - (2) If the result of that day of arrival test is positive, the Relevant Person must continue to self-isolate in accordance with instructions from the MOH and to comply with all other restrictions and requirements imposed on him or her by the MOH. - (3) If the result of that day of arrival test is negative, the Relevant Person must continue to self-isolate, and will be required to take another test for COVID-19 eight days after his or her date of arrival (or at such other time as the MOH may direct) (in this Schedule, a "Day 8 test"). - (4) If the result of that Day 8 test is positive, the Relevant Person must continue to self-isolate in accordance with instructions from the MOH, and comply with all other restrictions and requirements imposed on him or her by the
+3. (1) A Relevant Person who has not spent any time in the period of 10 days immediately before his or her arrival in the Bailiwick in a place that is a Red List Country at the relevant time, and who does not have a full vaccination history, will be required to self-isolate on arrival and to take a test for COVID-19 directly on arrival in the Bailiwick (in this Schedule, a "day of arrival" test).

+(2) If the result of that day of arrival test is positive, the Relevant Person must continue to self-isolate in accordance with instructions from the MOH and to comply with all other restrictions and requirements imposed on him or her by the MOH.

+(3) If the result of that day of arrival test is negative, the Relevant Person must continue to self-isolate, and will be required to take another test for COVID-19 eight days after his or her date of arrival (or at such other time as the MOH may direct) (in this Schedule, a "Day 8 test").

+(4) If the result of that Day 8 test is positive, the Relevant Person must continue to self-isolate in accordance with instructions from the MOH, and comply with all other restrictions and requirements imposed on him or her by the MOH.